-With the successful gain of target information, the next step in this paper's attack chain for Pilot1 to cause port blackouts is to execute cyber-attacks that target business IT which, during reconnaissance, was found to be vulnerably connected to other port systems.
+With the successful gain of target information, the next step in this paper's attack chain for $Pilot_1$ to cause port blackouts is to execute cyber-attacks that target business IT.
+During reconnaissance, it was found to be vulnerably connected to other port systems.
 Considering the Ukraine attack, this is not impossible, just unlikely if appropriate office security solutions were implemented.
-However, with the availability of crafted malware and IT attacks sequences or chains, an attacker can also rely on existing hacker resources like black-markets (i.e. dark web) to make this initial penetration easier (Thomas, et al., 2017).
-Stolen credentials bought on the dark web or stolen directly during step one can also greatly aid an IT attacks (Lee, Assante, & Conway, 2016), when boot records and logs were deleted, and stolen credentials were used to access the relevant power grid systems remotely.
+However, with the availability of crafted malware and IT attacks sequences or chains, an attacker can also rely on existing hacker resources like black-markets (i.e. dark web) to make this initial penetration easier

+(Thomas, et al., 2017).
+Stolen credentials bought on the dark web or stolen directly during step one can also greatly aid an IT attack or even hide cyber-attack indicators.
+Both classic IT attacks were employed in the Ukraine power attacks (Lee, et al., 2016), when boot records and logs were deleted, and stolen credentials were used to access the relevant power grid systems remotely.

 While IT cyber-attacks may change in the future, adapting to fully autonomous or otherwise smart ports, currently, the main vectors of attack likely start with traditional IT systems, as they are often more connected to wider networks, are used by more people, and have more known vulnerabilities known, and exploited, by the hacker community.
 That said, as discussed in Section 3.2, attacks to OT, even air-gapped ones, are possible.
 However, based on current events, IT attack vectors are the most plausible and therefore, the focus in this power outage pilot.
-In the port power outage attack sequence, the cyber-attack can be further broken down into malware installation to switch substations off and disabling IT infrastructure to cause further delays by hindering defence and mitigation efforts to reverse outage effects.
+In the port power outage attack sequence, the cyber-attack can be further broken down into malware installation to switch substations off and to disable IT infrastructure to cause further delays by hindering defence and mitigation efforts to reverse outage effects.
 Unlike Reconnaissance attacks, which can be difficult to detect because they are the closest to normal and legitimate behaviours, the profiles of malware attacks are often more easily recognisable, and security solutions such as intrusion detection systems (IDS) can be implemented to deter this set of the larger attack chain.
 This will be further discussed in Section 5.